 The Company has also generated liquidity in the past, and may continue to do so in the future, through equity offerings and issuances, property refinancings, joint venture transactions and the sale of non-core assets.
-For example, the Company sold Paradise Valley Mall in Phoenix, Arizona and Tucson La Encantada in Tucson, Arizona during the year ended December 31, 2021 and used the proceeds to pay down its line of credit and other debt obligations.
-During the year ended December 31, 2022, the Company and certain joint venture partners sold various land parcels in separate transactions for aggregate proceeds of \$60.3 million (at the Company's share), which the Company used to pay down debt and for other general corporate purposes.
+For example, the Company sold The Marketplace at Flagstaff in Flagstaff, Arizona on May 2, 2023, Superstition Springs Power Center in Mesa, Arizona on July 17, 2023, and the Company's joint venture sold One Westside in Los Angeles, California on December 27, 2023.
+The Company used its share of proceeds from these transactions to pay down its line of credit and other debt obligations.
+During the year ended December 31, 2023, the Company and certain joint venture partners sold various land parcels in separate transactions for aggregate proceeds of \$16.4 million (at the Company's share), which the Company used to pay down debt and for other general corporate purposes.
 Furthermore, the Company has filed a shelf registration statement, which registered an unspecified amount of common stock, preferred stock, depositary shares, debt securities, warrants, rights, stock purchase contracts and units that may be sold from time to time by the Company.

-On each of February 1, 2021 and March 26, 2021, the Company registered a separate "at the market" offering program, pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$500 million under each ATM Program, or a total of \$1.0 billion under the ATM Programs, in amounts and at times to be determined by the Company.
-During the twelve months ended December 31, 2021, the Company issued approximately 62.0 million shares of common stock under the ATM Programs for net proceeds of \$830.2 million.
-During the twelve months ended December 31, 2022, no shares were issued under the March 2021 ATM Program.
-As of December 31, 2022, the Company had approximately \$151.7 million of gross sales of its common stock available under the March 2021 ATM Program.
+On March 26, 2021, the Company registered an "at the market" offering program, pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$500 million under the ATM Program, in amounts and at times to be determined by the Company.
+During both the twelve months ended December 31, 2022 and 2023, no shares were issued under the ATM Program.
+As of December 31, 2023, the Company had approximately \$151.7 million of gross sales of its common stock available under the ATM Program.

 The capital and credit markets can fluctuate and, at times, limit access to debt and equity financing for companies.
 The Company has been able to access capital; however, there is no assurance the Company will be able to do so in future periods or on similar terms and conditions.
 Many factors impact the Company's ability to access capital, such as its overall debt level, interest rates, interest coverage ratios and prevailing market conditions, including periods of economic slowdown or recession.

-The Company expects to incur increased interest expense from the refinancing or extension of loans that may currently carry below-market interest rates.
+For example, the credit markets have experienced and may continue to experience a slowdown stemming from broader market issues pertaining to various factors, including among others, the health of regional banks, prevailing market sentiment regarding various commercial real estate sectors and interest rate increases imposed by the Federal Reserve.
+The Company expects to incur increased interest expense from the refinancing or extension of loans that may carry below-market interest rates.
 In addition, increases in the Company's proportion of floating rate debt will cause it to be subject to interest rate fluctuations in the future.

-The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at December 31, 2022 was \$6.81 billion (consisting of \$4.40 billion of consolidated debt, less \$0.41 billion of noncontrolling interests, plus \$2.82 billion of its pro rata share of unconsolidated joint venture debt).
+The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at December 31, 2023 was \$6.92 billion (consisting of \$4.23 billion of consolidated debt, less \$0.16 billion of noncontrolling interests, plus \$2.85 billion of its pro rata share of unconsolidated joint venture debt).
 The majority of the Company's debt consists of fixed-rate conventional mortgage notes collateralized by individual properties.
-The Company expects that all of the maturities during the next twelve months will be refinanced, restructured, extended and/or paid off from the Company's line of credit or cash on hand, with the exception of the loan on Towne Mall.
+The Company expects that all of the maturities during the next twelve months will be refinanced, restructured, extended and/or paid off from the Company's line of credit or cash on hand (See "-Financing Activities" in Management's Overview and Summary).